kose-y/dist-primal-dual/README.md

 ### On Docker (recommended)

 We have all the prerequisites readily installed in our docker containers.
 See `docker/`.
-The docker version contains an option to also download a bigger dataset, which are shown to be scalable on multiple GPU devices.
+The docker version contains an option to also download bigger datasets, which is shown to be scalable on multiple GPU devices.

 ### On Linux